White Sox pitcher Danny Farquhar on life after surviving brain hemorrhage

 On April 20, Farquhar threw 16 pitches in a game against the Houston Astros before collapsing from a brain hemorrhage in the dugout.
 He survived the life threatening event.

-"The numbness throughout my whole head, I was talking to the stroke doctor and he said 'More than likely that's going to be there the rest of your life,'" Farquhar recalled.
+"The numbness throughout my whole head, I was talking to the stroke doctor and he said, 'More than likely that's going to be there the rest of your life,'" Farquhar recalled.

 The event completely changed his life and his family's as well.
 He's now balancing a new reality.

 "So it changes every moment.
-You know, you see your family, you see your kids, um, it definitely gives you more drive to do stuff, because you just never know what could happen," he said.
+You know, you see your family, you see your kids.
+It definitely gives you more drive to do stuff, because you just never know what could happen," he said.

 Friday night Farquhar will walk back to the mound where he threw his last pitch, and throw out the first pitch before the White Sox game, something that seemed impossible a few months ago.